12: Just Another Body

 (a feral growl)

-This information includes my knowledge of drone resurrection, the backdoor in worker drone compilation and the virus it propagates, everything I could find about the Cabin Fever Laboratory… Everything a hero might need to fight the war against the murder drones – and the greater threat.
+This information includes my knowledge of drone resurrection and the heaven (or is it a hell?) each host connects to; the backdoor in worker drone compilation and the virus it propagates; everything I could find about the Cabin Fever Laboratory… Everything a hero might need to fight the war against the murder drones — and a still greater threat.
 I suppose I am not much of a hero.

 My request… there is a worker drone.
 Doorman.
 Uzi Doorman.
 She is a fool and and embarrassment, and made herself hostage to the murder drones.
 Find her.
 Save her, or kill her.